BlockchainCommons/BCSwiftSecureComponents/Docs/04-ENVELOPE-EXPRESSIONS.md

 ]
 ```

-Once the expression has been evaluated, its result is returned in an envelope with `response(UUID)` as the subject.
-The response UUID must match the request UUID.
-The returned envelope contains must contain an assertion with the predicate `result` and the object being the result of the evaluation, which may be an Error as described above.
+Once the expression has been evaluated, its result is returned in an envelope with `response(CID)` as the subject.
+The response CID must match the request CID.
+The returned envelope must contain an assertion with the predicate `result` and the object being the result of the evaluation, which may be an Error as described above.

 ```
-response(UUID(27A2977C-0A63-46E8-A009-D403E19496B9)) [
+response(CID(a5d19014d54d40a9ed03ca9bc487a2729271c43811a4d5a4247e704f2c61ae3e)) [
 	result: 5
 ]
 ```

-Any party to a request/response may use the UUID as a way of discarding duplicates or avoiding replays.
+Any party to a request/response may use the CID as a way of discarding duplicates, avoiding replays, or as input to a cryptographic algorithm.
+See the [CID specification](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2022-002-cid-common-identifier.md) for more information.

 Because the functionality of `Envelope` is composable, the outer envelope of a request or a response can be signed as a way of authenticating the request, and if necessary the request and/or response can be encrypted by any of the available methods.

 A request may contain further instructions on the channels via which it may be responded to.
 For example, a request may be scanned with a QR code, and that request may include a URL with a REST endpoint via which to return the result:

 ```
-request(UUID(01D32CD0-F3D6-415A-A960-EC36C2B5A56D)) [
+request(CID(a5d19014d54d40a9ed03ca9bc487a2729271c43811a4d5a4247e704f2c61ae3e)) [
 	body: «add» [
 	    ❰lhs❱: 2
 	    ❰rhs❱: 3